Medical Device Cybersecurity: Best Practices, FAQs, and Examples

 How much does penetration testing cost? 🔗

-It varies from vendor to vendor and based on the scope of the testing, but you can expect between $7k and $22k.
-We’ve even see as high as $200k in one instance.
+It varies from vendor to vendor and based on the scope of the testing, but you can expect between $7k and $22k for basic testing of a web-only system.
+The price increases with the number of connections and get quite high—even as high as $200k in some instances.

 When should we do our penetration testing for a premarket submission? 🔗